How to Reverse Fatty Liver Disease Naturally.

 Include Fiber-Rich Foods in Every Meal.

-Soluble fiber slows down glucose absorption and feeds your gut microbes which also help support liver health.
+Soluble fiber slows down glucose absorption and feeds your gut microbes, which also help support liver health.

 Best sources.
 Chia seeds, flaxseeds, oats, beans, and vegetables.